vPeteWalker/EraWithMSSQL/deploy_mssql_era/deploy_mssql_era.rst

    .. note::

-      A **Instance Name** is the name of the database server, this is not the hostname.
+      An **Instance Name** is the name of the database server, this is not the hostname.
 The default is **MSSQLSERVER**.
 You can install multiple separate instances of MSSQL on the same server as long as they have different instance names.
 This was more common on a physical server, however, you do not need additional MSSQL licenses to run multiple instances of SQL on the same server.

       **Server Collation** is a configuration setting that determines how the database engine should treat character data at the server, database, or column level.
 SQL Server includes a large set of collations for handling the language and regional differences that come with supporting users and applications in different parts of the world.
-A collation can also control case sensitivity on database.
+A collation can also control case sensitivity on a database.
 You can have different collations for each database on a single instance.
 The default collation is **SQL_Latin1_General_CP1_CI_AS** which breaks out like below:

       - **Latin1** makes the server treat strings using charset latin 1, basically **ASCII**
       - **CP1** stands for Code Page 1252.
 CP1252 is  single-byte character encoding of the Latin alphabet, used by default in the legacy components of Microsoft Windows for English and some other Western languages